trambui09/media-ranker-revisited/feedback.md

 What areas of Rails app code did you need to create/write/modify in order to change logging in to use OAuth?
   - Routes, controllers, models, views (if this includes migrations, tests, etc, or any of the above files, that's okay)

-What was one edge case you tested?
-How did this differ from the nominal case?
+What was one controller test you updated?
-  - Anything reasonable, use best judgment
+  - Anything reasonable, use best judgment.
+  - The obvious answer is: The `index` and `show` actions for work require authorization for Wave 3

 Why did we need to mock OAuth for testing?
   - To avoid using the GitHub as a dependency